jonlpersson/ed-latimore/site/_drafts/miyamoto-musashis-dokkodo-21-stoic-rules-for-life.md

 {% twitter https://twitter.com/EdLatimore/status/1283776213811703808 %}

-20\.
-You may abandon your own body, but you must preserve your honor.
+## 20\.
+You may abandon your own body, but you must preserve your honor

 Never do something that would embarrass your family and tarnish your legacy if it came out after you die.
 Your actions extend beyond you.